+These natural blood pressure reducers also appear to protect your aging eyes and brain.
 At one anti-aging conference I attended, a research ophthalmologist proclaimed that, when it comes to protecting your retina, blueberry pigments have even more antioxidant potential than the more common resource—marigold flower (lutein)—used to prevent macular degeneration.
-And other research on aging rats showed that those consuming blueberries in their feed had a lower rate of memory decline.
-The blueberry diet also reversed memory loss.
-It was speculated that the flavonoids in the blueberries probably helped brain cells communicate better.
+Another study on aging rats found that rats given blueberries in their feed had a lower rate of memory decline.
+In addition to being natural blood pressure reducers, blueberries were shown in this study to reverse memory loss.
+It was speculated that the flavonoids in blueberries help brain cells communicate better, improving brain function.

 Eating blueberries several times a week is simple to do, since you can work them into just about any meal.

 WATCH: Dr. Sinatra's 12 Healing Foods

 Video courtesy of HeartMDInstitute